yessiremak/survivio-plus/README.md

 ## 🤔 FAQ
 > **What do I do if the cheat stops working?**

 This usually means the game's code was patched (meaning they updated it where variables and functionality has changed).
 If this happens, the most you can do is create an issue.
 Give it some time and the cheat will work again.
 > **This feature isn't working for me!
 WTF?**

 Relax.
 Open the console (Hit F12), and copy what the error is, and just [create an issue](https://github.com/Kalaborative/survivio-cheat/issues).
+Additionally, the extension has been setup to automatically report any errors to my server!

 > **Does this hack give you infinite health?**